estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 🤓

 A lot to process once again!
 Exciting to see transitions, my visualizations look a lot better now.
 I am happy with my progress, although I wish I had gotten through a lot faster (to see interactions)!

+### Day 21

+**Focus:** Interactive Data Viz For The Web (Scott Murray)

+**Enthusiasm:** 😌

+Worked on both a data analysis long-term project as well as some D3.
+I didn't quite get to interactions yet, but I will be making a new worksheet for the rest of the material and go back through some of the things I didn't understand tomorrow.